-Legg-Calve-Perthes disease is an orthopedic disorder that can occur in dogs and humans.
+Legg-Calve-Perthes disease (LCPD) is an orthopedic disorder that can occur in dogs and humans.
 This congenital disease causes degeneration of the hip joint in young dogs, primarily small breeds.
-Animals affected by Legg-Calve-Perthes disease will ultimately need surgical treatment to keep the use of the affected limb.
+Animals affected by Legg-Calve-Perthes disease will ultimately need surgical treatment to maintain the use of the affected limb.

 The signs of Legg-Calve-Perthes disease often begin with mild lameness that gets steadily worse over weeks to months.
 As the disease progresses, pain and stiffness will become more noticeable and muscle atrophy will develop.
 The dog will eventually stop bearing any weight on the affected limb due to pain and weakness.
 The typical onset of signs is between five and eight months of age.

-In mild cases of Legg-Calve-Perthes disease, vets may treat conservatively with rest and pain medications (this may include anti-inflammatory drugs).
-Conservative therapy can help manage the lameness but it will not stop the progression of the disease.
+In mild cases of Legg-Calve-Perthes disease, vets may treat conservatively with rest and pain medications such as anti-inflammatory drugs.
+Conservative therapy can help manage the lameness, but it will not stop the progression of the disease.
 If the signs do not progress, the dog may be able to live comfortably for years.
 It's important to keep the dog lean as excess weight will put too much strain on the joint.

 Ultimately, surgery is the best treatment for Legg-Calve-Perthes disease.
 Your veterinarian will perform a femoral head and neck excision.
 This involves the removal of the disintegrating bone on the "ball" portion of the joint.

 After surgery, rehabilitation therapy is necessary to help rebuild muscles that create a kind of "false joint" where the diseased bone used to be.
 Dogs that had early disease changes or mild signs may recover quickly.
 Dogs with muscle atrophy may need more time to rebuild muscle mass.
 Fortunately, in time, most dogs will make full recoveries and go on to live normal lives.